-A complete list of the 2022-2023 NFID Board of Directors is below.
-This esteemed group of public health leaders officially began responsibilities on July 1, 2022.
+The complete list of the 2023-2024 NFID Board of Directors is below.
+This esteemed group of leaders in public health officially began responsibilities on July 1, 2023.
 As the governing body, the Board of Directors establishes the strategic direction for NFID, ensures that annual goals are met, and provides financial oversight.

 - Sara E. Cosgrove, MD, MS, Johns Hopkins University School of Medicine

 - Monica M. Farley, MD, Emory University School of Medicine